syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Dropdown widgets style and appearance can be controlled based on 13 different default built-in themes.
+Dropdown widget's style and appearance can be controlled based on 13 different default built-in themes.
 You can customize the appearance of the dropdown by using the cssClass property.
-You need to specify a class name in the cssClass property and the same class name should be used before class definitions wherever you apply the custom styles.
+You need to specify a class name in the cssClass property and the same class name is used before the class definitions wherever the custom styles are applied.